Skip to Content

 Conclusion

-Yellow leaves on plants can stress plant owners out as it often indicates that something is wrong.
+Yellow leaves on plants can stress plant owners out as it often indicates something is wrong.
 The trick part is that it is not always sure what is wrong.

-From over- to underwatering to plant pests there can be many reasons why leaves on plants turn yellow.
-Or it might just be old leaves and it can be completely natural.
+From over- to underwatering to plant pests, there can be many reasons why leaves on plants turn yellow.
+Or it might just be old leaves, and it can be completely natural.

 There are reasons such as root rot that might cause leaves to yellow and be serious.
 There might be other reasons such as aging leaves and there is nothing you have to do about it.